kubevela/kubevela.github.io/docs/core-concepts/architecture.md

 The APIs can be categorized for two purposes:

-- For **platform users** to compose final application manifest to deploy.
+- For **end users** to compose final application manifest to deploy.
   - Usually this contains only user-concerned config and hides infrastructure details.
   - Users will normally write the manifest in yaml format.
   - This currently includes Application only.
 But we may add more user-facing APIs, e.g. ApplicationSet to define multiple Applications.